parraser/videogame_project/doc/sprint 0/PB.md

 Priority: 5

-Point Estimate:
+Point Estimate: 21

+Dependencies: 17

 -------------------------

 #### User Story 11

-As a general player, I want multiple maps, so that I can have a variety in multiple battlefields
+As a casual player, I want multiple maps, so that I can have a variety in multiple battlefields

 Conditions of Satisfaction:
   * Each map must be different and should introduce something new that the other maps do not have.

 Priority: 4

-Point Estimate:
+Point Estimate: 8

+Dependencies: 2

 ------------------------

 #### User Story 12

-As a general player,	I want it so that when I startup the game I want to be able to browse the game main menu, allowing me to create a custom game or play with default settings.
+As a casual/competitive player,	I want it so that when I startup the game I want to be able to browse the game's simple main menu, with basic options.

 Conditions of Satisfaction:
   * Each customization must properly affect either the players or that of the map.